-The Relationship Blue Economy and Fishery Development Sustainable stance.
+The Relationship Blue Economy and Fishery Development Sustainable

+The majority of blue economy management research takes a sustainable development stance.
 A conceptual framework developed by Keen et al. (2018) for the blue economy can be utilized to evaluate sustainable maritime management.
-Sarker et al. (2018) established a management framework for blue growth, highlighting that promoting blue growth and achieving sustainable development goals involves collaborative efforts (SDGs).
-Howard (2018) discussed the role stakeholders in sustainable development at length.
+Sarker et al. (2018) has established a management framework for blue growth, highlighting that promoting blue growth and achieving sustainable development goals involves collaborative efforts (SDGs).
+Howard (2018) discussed the role of stakeholders in sustainable development at length.
 Due to the confluence of the blue economy and marine ecology, ecological accounting and blue growth are intimately related (Lillebø et al., 2017)